 Members have grown to appreciate access to online worship services and digital giving.
 You now have an opportunity to make the most of these investments.

-A majority of pastors and faith leaders (97%) intend to continue offering online worship services and donation apps implemented during the pandemic.
-By continuing to offer these technologies, churches and places of worship services are more accessible to existing members and a wider audience.
+Most pastors and faith leaders (97%) intend to continue offering online worship services and donation apps implemented during the pandemic.
+By continuing to provide these technologies, churches, and places of worship services are more accessible to existing members and a wider audience.

 #2: Emulate your immersive in-person worship experience online